ooanishoo/toyRobot/README.md

 Use of Make

-I am lazy, and I try not to remember all the build commands since I can easily forgot about them.
-Make is a great Unix tool that simplifies building programs when they are composed from many files, or building many programs simultaneously.
+I am lazy, and I can easily forgot all the build commands.
+Make, is a great Unix tool that simplifies building programs when they are composed from many files, or building many programs simultaneously.
 It is able to determine when source files have changed and rebuild only those components needed for an update.

 ```
 From Wiki